Things to Do in Southwest Michigan: The Ultimate Pure Michigan Guide

 8. Photograph a Lighthouse

 With more than 3,000 miles of shoreline, it’s no surprise that Michigan is home to more lighthouses than any other state, and many lie within southwest Michigan.
 Walk the landscaped boardwalks to South Haven’s South Pierhead or to the Grand Haven Lighthouse, both brilliant red against the sand dunes and each with their historic catwalks still intact.
-St. Joseph’s white and red North Pier Lighthouse is especially beautiful in summer, when the Lake Michigan surf regularly coats the beacon in magnificent icicles.
+St. Joseph’s white and red North Pier Lighthouse is especially beautiful in summer, when the Lake Michigan surf regularly coats the beacon in magnificent glowing mist.

 Grand Haven Lighthouse by Gert Wallis